Our Initiatives

 Unique to Central Queensland, The Gladstone Globe and Digital Interactive Walkway is an immersive experience for the Gladstone Region to engage with.

-Located in the heart of Gladstone in The City Arcade at 69 Goondoon Street, The Globe is a large 140-inch touch screen, while the interactive walkway is made up of give individual 55-inch touch screens.
+Located in the heart of Gladstone in The City Arcade at 69 Goondoon Street, The Globe is a large 140-inch touch screen, while the interactive walkway is made up of five individual 55-inch touch screens.

 A partnership with the Queensland University of Technology, the walkway features content sourced from QUT’s The Cube, while The Globe houses interactive material on the Gladstone Region’s economy, industries, tourism and GEA members.